Component State: Overcoming Tunnel Vision

 querying, I also bundling the props and callbacks into a domain object that

-I’ll call query
+I’ll call query inside of Search.

-We set out to remove some prop
+We set out to remove some prop tunneling and at the same time dramatically

 increased the flexibility of our design.
 It would be trivial to create

-component that uses a different SearchQuery
+another Search component that uses a different SearchQuery component to

 accommodate a different backend.
 We could inject a different presentation for

-our search results into our SearchLayout
+our search results into our SearchLayout component.
+The flexibility comes

 with a cost: separating concerns creates more abstract pieces to learn about.